mnhmilu/poc-ticket-trudesk/README.md

 use `cat /etc/mongod.conf` to check mongodb configuration and log location

-use `journalctl -u mongod.service` to check error of mongod service error `
+use `journalctl -u mongod.service` to check error of mongod service error

+Do not use docker-compose as it is not stable
+`

 ## References